pyscf/pyscf.github.io/source/user/dispersion.md

 This uses D4 dispersion instead of D3(BJ).

 ## 2-Body vs 3-Body Convention
-Internally, the normalized representation separates the dispersion version and the 3-body flag.
-Rules:
+Internally, the normalized representation separates the dispersion version from the 3-body flag.
+By default, D4 includes the 3-body contribution, whereas D3 does not.
+They can both be adjusted by suffix 2b and atm:
-* suffix 2b disables the 3-body term,
+* suffix 2b disables the 3-body term;
-* suffix atm enables the ATM 3-body term,
+* suffix atm enables the ATM 3-body term.
-* D4 always includes the 3-body contribution.

 For example,
 ```